 LiftMaster 8500 vs 8500W Garage Door Opener Differences

 If you are shopping for a new garage door opener, you may wonder whether the LiftMaster 8500 or the LiftMaster 8500W is the better option.
-Both openers have a lot to offer, but there are some key differences to consider before deciding.
+Both openers have much to offer, but there are some key differences to consider before deciding.
 In this article, we describe each opener and compare them in detail.

 At Doorvana, we aim to help you educate yourself on garage doors and parts and provide you with honest, trustworthy advice.
 Whether you buy from us, we want to educate you on garage doors and their parts.

-Comparison chart
+LiftMaster 8500 vs 8500W Comparison chart

 This handy comparison chart is how we train our team to answer the jackshaft opener questions.

-FeatureLiftMaster 8500LiftMaster 8500W
+FeatureLiftMaster 98022LiftMaster 8500W

-Integrated Battery BackupNoYes
+Integrated Battery BackupYesYes

 Wall MountYesYes

-Automatic Garage Door LockNoYes
+Automatic Garage Door LockYesYes

 Ultra-quiet OperationYesYes

-Smartphone ControlNoYes
+Smartphone ControlYesYes

-Per Second Upward7.6"8.5"
+Per Second Upward8.5"8.5"

 Per Second Downward7.6"7.6"